MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Results

 \section{Results}

-In this study, we evaluated participants' impressions of animacy in response to the movements of MOFU, a robot capable of whole-body expansion and contraction.
-The results of the three experiments are presented below.
+In this study, we investigated participants’ perceptions of animacy in response to the movements of MOFU, a robot capable of whole-body expansion and contraction.
+The findings from three experiments are presented below.